Thieves in Thailand

 Thieves in Thailand (حرامية في تايلاند "Haramiyyah fi Tayland") is a 2003 Egyptian film directed by Sandra Nashaat.
 It is a 35 mm film and lasts for 105 minutes.
 Lisa Anderson of the Chicago Tribune uses the film as an example of increasing conservatism in Egypt.

 Plot

 It is set in Thailand and includes a romance.
 The main character, Fatin, is a late 20s, lower middle class man from Cairo who travels to Thailand.
-No intimate contact, including a kiss, is seen.
+No intimate contact, not even a kiss, is seen.

 Production

 The naming was meant to coincide with Ismail Yassin films.
-The films, which used the same cast members and the same style but had differing themes and stories, started with Ismail Yassin fi ("Ismail Yassin in").
+The films, which used the same cast members and the same style, but had differing themes and stories, started with Ismail Yassin fi ("Ismail Yassin in").
 Likewise this film was produced after Nashaat's Harameya fi KG2 (Thieves in KG2).